swirlai/swirl-search/docs/Developer-Guide.md

 # Using Query Transformations

 ## Query Transformation Rules
-As of Swirl 2.0, developers can apply a set of transformation rules to a query using the new Query Transformation feature.
+As of SWIRL 2.0, developers can apply a set of transformation rules to a query using the new Query Transformation feature.

 The rules can be applied for all sources (`pre-query`) or to individual sources (`query`).
 There are three transformation types: